crystallizedsnow/NavigationSystem/README.md

 You can use it by [navigation_system.exe](https://github.com/crystallizedsnow/NavigationSystem/blob/main/nevegation_system.exe)
 <img width="902" alt="image" src="https://github.com/user-attachments/assets/6b99d342-3d4b-4fde-9d1f-f2f81c8967c3">.
 ## Stimulation
 Divide the space into squares and put one point at each square randomly.
-Connect the points with their four neibour points(up,down,left right) as edges, forming the roadnet.
+Connect the points with their four neibour points (up ,down ,left ,right) as edges, forming the roadnet.
 ## Algorithms
 **KDTree** to find the top 100 closest points to any point you select.<br>
 **Dijkstra** to find the shortest route.<br>